1. An application for the grant of a patent shall be made to the Director-General in the prescribed form and shall contain:

 Following are not patentable:

-On examining the Patent application, when Director General is convinced that the Patent fulfils all the requirements as specified in the statute, then the applicant is issued a certificate for grant of the patent together with a copy of the patent documents including the search report.
-The grant of Patent, shall then be published in published in the Gazette.
+On examining the Patent application, when Director-General is convinced that the Patent fulfills all the requirements as specified in the statute, then the applicant is issued a certificate for grant of the patent together with a copy of the patent documents including the search report.
+The grant of Patent shall then be published in the Gazette.

-Section 99 provides that the Court may on the application of any person showing a legitimate interest, or of any Competent Authority including the Director-General, to which the owner of the patent and every assignee, licensee or sub-licensee on record shall be made party, declare the patent null and void on any one or more of the following grounds :—
+Section 99 provides that the Court may on the application of any person showing a legitimate interest, or of any Competent Authority including the Director-General, to which the owner of the patent and every assignee, licensee or sub-licensee on record shall be made a party, declare the patent null and void on any one or more of the following grounds:—

 a) subject not being an invention and do not satisfy with the requirement as per the Patent Act of Sri Lanka

 b) that the description or the claims of the subject fails to satisfy the requirements of the Statute or